 It turns out that millet is sticker than quinoa, so these little guys bind together really easily.
 They’re packed with carrots and spinach and spiced with curry and garlic.
 This recipe is so delicious and foolproof… as it should be since it comes from America’s Test Kitchen’s new book: The Complete Vegetarian Cookbook.

-Because I knew this recipe was well tested, I messed with it anyway.
-I knew many of you would ask if these can be made vegan, so I tried these 2 ways – half (as written) using an egg and yogurt to bind the patties, and half using flaxseed and almond milk to vegan-ize them.
+Because I knew this millet recipe was well-tested, I messed with it.
+I knew many of you would ask if these can be made vegan, so I tried these 2 ways.
+In half, I followed the recipe and used an egg and yogurt to bind the patties.
+In the other half, I used flaxseed and almond milk to veganize them.
 Guess what – both ways worked!
 The sticky millet was enough to bind the cakes together, with or without eggs.

-The only other instruction I didn’t follow, was that I baked mine instead of pan frying them as they recommended.
+I didn’t follow one other instruction: I baked my millet patties instead of pan frying them as was recommended.
 They were delicious baked, so I can only imagine that they’d be extra tasty if you were to pan fry them.

 (The giveaway is now closed).

 - salt and pepper

 - 6 ounces (6 cups) baby spinach, chopped

 - 2 teaspoons curry powder

 - ¼ cup plain yogurt (vegan version: ¼ cup + 1 tablespoon almond milk)